Manwe-777/tool-db/README.md

 While the database is currently functioning as expected, there are many things that could be added or improved to make it even better!

-- Use a common web3 format for users identity, or a more standarized key pair.
-- Allow messages encryption, add methods for Elliptic Curves, shared keys, etc.
+- Allow data encryption (proably built in), add methods for ECC encryption, shared keys, etc.
-- Allow adding Noise/encryption to connections (probably based on the ECC?)
+- Allow adding Noise/encryption to connections (probably based on the peer identity, requires initial keys exchange on connection)

 # Install